New from ACTIVE: Check out our latest products here

 Dryer sheets:

-– coated with stearic acid, which makes fabric feel softer
+– Coated with stearic acid, which helps make fabric feel softer

 How does Fabric Softener Work?

-These specially formulated liquids apply a layer of lubricating chemicals to your clothing.
-In addition to that, they impart anti-static properties to fabrics, which helps to prevent wrinkles, dust, and lint from accumulating.
+These laundry products will leave your clothes soft by coating the fabric with a layer of lubricating chemicals.
+In addition to that, they also impart anti-static properties to fabrics, which helps to prevent wrinkles, dust, and lint from accumulating.

-Another thing is that liquid fabric softeners increase flammability, something that can be attributed to its fat content.
-Because of this, clothing with fabric softener will burn much more severely.
+Another thing is that liquid fabric softeners tend to increase the flammability of garments, something that can be attributed to its fat content.
+Because of this, clothing with fabric conditioner will burn much more quickly.

 Is Fabric Softener Bad for Gym Clothes?

-Gym wear is often made out of moisture-wicking fabrics such as polyester and other synthetics.
-Ultimately, what this means is that they are designed to pull moisture such as sweat away from the body.
-As a result, they help the wearer keep a comfortable body temperature; it also prevents skin irritation by ensuring that sweat is not left on the body for too long.
+Gym wear is often made out of technical fibers such as polyester and nylon, all of which are capable of pulling moisture away from the skin.
+Not only will this allow you to keep a comfortable body temperature but it will also prevent skin irritation by ensuring that sweat is not left on the body for too long.

 How does it work?
 These fabrics are highly permeable, which allows moisture to pass through to the outside, where it can then evaporate.

-The bottom line?
-Skip on the fabric softener when you’re washing your gym clothes.
-Trust me, you will be making the right decision.
+So skip the fabric softener when you’re washing your gym clothes.

 Does Fabric Softener Harm Regular Clothing?

-Should You Use Fabric Softener on Active Wear?
+Should You Use Fabric Softener on Wool and Cotton?

 Is Fabric Softener Bad for Leggings/Yoga Pants?

-Leggings are made out of a variety of materials.
-However, cotton, lycra, and polyester combinations tend to be the most common.
+Leggings are made from a variety of materials, however, cotton, lycra, and polyester combinations tend to be the most common.
 Some also have spandex added, which provides stretch.

 Alternatives for Fabric Softener